hanakara-milk/se-training-20191026/README.md

 ## How to use
 ### Log-on kubectl client VM
 ```
-ssh into KUBE-CLIENT99 VM on POC#11
+Login or ssh into your hands-on client
 ```
-> * Replace 99 with your training application number.

 ### Clone training materials from github
 ```